fuskovic/networker/README.md

     networker [command]

 Available Commands:
-    capture     capture network packets on specified devices. help        Help about any command
+    backdoor    create and connect to backdoors to gain shell access over TCP capture     capture network packets on specified devices. help        Help about any command
     list        list information on connected device(s).